 What is Ethereum?

 With the rise of Bitcoin (BTC), the cryptocurrency market has been validated.
-Because of this, new cryptocurrencies or coins have tried to penetrate the market and grab a slice of the pie.
+Because of this, new cryptocurrencies and coins have tried to penetrate the market and grab a slice of the pie.
 Ethereum is Bitcoin’s strongest competitor.
-It currently holds the second largest market capitalization, recently tying with Bitcoin for first, before dropping back down to second place.
+It currently holds the second-largest market capitalization – recently tying with Bitcoin for first, before dropping back down to second place.

 As cryptocurrencies, Ethereum and Bitcoin both share a lot of commonalities.
 Most importantly, both ETH and BTC run on the blockchain network.
 This is part of the value in these cryptocurrencies, as well as what provides the security needed to manage the digitized currency.

 When cryptocurrencies are transferred, the blockchain network must confirm the transaction.
 The number of required miner confirmations for each cryptocurrency is different.
 Bitcoin will generally require a lesser amount of confirmations than ETH, because of several factors, as listed below: